List of historical markers of the Philippines in Metro Manila

 The historical marker (installed in 1939) of the Jesuit institution La Ignaciana in Santa Ana, Manila was stolen.
-A replacement marker was planned to be installed by the end of 2014, but it never took place.
+A replacement marker was planned to be installed by the end of 2014, but this never took place.

 The historical marker dedicated to Patricio Mariano in Escolta, Binondo received social media attention regarding its then derelict state.
 On January 28, 2015, on the occasion of Mariano's 80th death anniversary, the Escolta Revival Movement wrote to the NHCP regarding the situation of the marker.
 The NHCP renovated the marker the day after.

-Days before the Bonifacio Day of 2017, reports surface the demolition of the Bonifacio centennial monument in Makati, along with its historical marker (entitled "Memorare").
-It was done by the Department of Public Works and Highways to build a bridge connecting Ortigas and Bonifacio Global City business districts without informing and seeking the approval of the NHCP.
-DPWH, however, stated that it informed the local government unit and temporarily removed the statue to protect it from the construction.
-The department also said that it has allotted ₱39 million for the restoration of the park after the project has been completed in 2020.
+Days before the Bonifacio Day of 2017, reports surfaced of the demolition of the Bonifacio centennial monument in Makati, along with its historical marker (entitled "Memorare").
+This was done by the Department of Public Works and Highways to build a bridge connecting Ortigas and Bonifacio Global City business districts without informing and seeking the approval of the NHCP.
+DPWH, however, stated that it had informed the local government unit and temporarily removed the statue to protect it from the construction.
+The department also said that it had allotted ₱39 million for the restoration of the park after the project was completed in 2020.

-A statue and marker (entitled Filipina Comfort Women Statue and "Memorare," respectively), remembering the comfort women of World War II, installed on December 8, 2017, along Baywalk, Roxas Boulevard, Malate, Manila, caught the attention from the officials from the Department of Foreign Affairs and the Japanese Embassy in Manila.
-In response, Teresita Ang-See, said that the memorial should not become an insult versus Japan.
+A statue and marker (entitled Filipina Comfort Women Statue and "Memorare," respectively), remembering the comfort women of World War II, installed on December 8, 2017, along Baywalk, Roxas Boulevard, Malate, Manila, caught the attention of officials from the Department of Foreign Affairs and the Japanese Embassy in Manila.
+In response, Teresita Ang-See, said that the memorial should not become an insult to Japan.
 On April 27, 2018, the DPWH removed the memorial for a drainage improvement project along the Baywalk.
-Many individuals and groups, including Gabriela Women's Party condemned the removal, stating historical revisionism and submission to Japanese policy.
-They also stated that this has been an unlawful removal, since the heritage act protects markers and memorials by the NHCP.
-President Duterte remarked that the memorial can be placed in a private property, since the state would not want to "antagonize" other countries.
+Many individuals and groups, including Gabriela Women's Party, condemned the removal, calling it historical revisionism and submission to Japanese policy.
+They said that this was an unlawful removal, since the heritage act protects markers and memorials by the NHCP.
+President Duterte remarked that the memorial could be placed on a private property, since the state would not want to "antagonize" other countries.

-This article lists five hundred forty-three (543) markers from the National Capital Region.
+This article lists 551 markers from the National Capital Region.

 Caloocan

-This article lists two (3) markers from Caloocan.
+This table lists two markers from the city of Caloocan.